Arhy-hub/cursor-hack/README.md

 3. The LLM returns a JSON response containing:
    - An updated **incident model** (type, severity, location, casualties, hazards, flags)
    - A **proposed action** (dispatch units / escalate to supervisor / file a report)
-4. The proposed action is sent to White Circle for verification
+4. The proposed action is verified against local safety rules
 5. Result is executed or escalated accordingly

 The loop queues incoming transcript chunks if a previous iteration is still running, processing them in order.

-### 3. White Circle API
+### 3. Action verification

-White Circle is an action verification layer that acts as a hallucination and safety check on every proposed action before it is executed.

-**What it checks:**
-- Is the proposed action appropriate for the incident severity?
-- Are the assigned units capable of handling the incident type?
-- Is the agent's confidence sufficient for the stakes involved?
-- Does the action make sense given all active incidents and resource constraints?
+Every proposed action is verified locally before execution using a set of safety rules.

 **Verification logic:**